 There's no denying Brown's talent as an actress or her ability to remain composed and seemingly content despite being so squarely in the public eye.
 She's become a fashion icon and late night TV mainstay, delighting fans with her evervescence and relatable, wholesome youthfulness, all while managing to avoid the kinds of scandals that so often invade the lives of adolescent stars.
 She has always come across as just a normal young teenager, posting pouty selfies and silly dancing videos to her social media, crushing on boys, and delighting over cute new clothes.
 In an age of hyper sexuality and teenagers getting plastic surgery, Millie Bobby Brown feels like a reminder of America's lost innocence.

-But recently, a change has begun to make itself known on the actress' Instagram account.
+And this isn't the first time Brown has come under fire for looking mature.
+In recent months, a change has begun to make itself known on the actress' Instagram account.
 Her posts have taken on a more sultry, even adult, nature.
 For example, the post Brown shared on October 29th shows the actress in a satin, leopard-print mini dress, looking defiantly at the camera with her mouth slightly open.
 The second photo in the post is a mirror selfie, in which Brown pouts at the camera as the light falls flatteringly on her torso.

 To be clear, Brown looks lovely in both photos, and there is nothing wrong with 15-year-olds posting photos of themselves that boost their self-confidence.
-But controversy soon arose when Paris Hilton commented with her iconic catch-phrase, "That's hot,".
+But controversy soon arose when Paris Hilton commented with her iconic catch-phrase, "That's hot."
 Evan Rachel Woods, one of the stars of HBO's Westworld, replied to Hilton's comment with, "She's 15."

 More debate arose in the comments, with some Instagram users agreeing with Wood and praising her for defending children against premature sexualization, while others defended Hilton, saying her comment was harmless.
 But others take a turn to shame Brown for the revealing nature of her outfit and praise Wood for "saying something."
 One commenter said: "My daughter is 15 and doesn't dress like this.
 Nor does she have friends who do.
 She tells me all the time that she doesn't want to grow up too fast and I think that is few and far between sometimes in today's kids.
 Let them be kids first :)" Others expressed that if Brown didn't want to sexualized, she should dress differently.